Global Gauge Symmetries and Spatial Asymptotic Boundary Conditions in Yang-Mills Theory: Asymptotic boundary conditions and the gauge group

 \section{Asymptotic boundary conditions and the gauge group}

-Thus far we have not considered any boundary conditions on the connection 1-forms or the tangent vectors in, nor on the curvatures, even though this is essential for ensuring finiteness of the Lagrangian, Hamiltonian and action.
-The Lagrangian is an integral over $\Sigma\cong\R^3$, so terms that appear in the integrand must fall off asymptotically with order at least $\mathcal{O}(r^{-3-\epsilon})$ to make this integral well-defined.
-Let us now see what these terms are and what imposing boundary conditions implies for the group of gauge transformations $\mathcal{G}$.
+Thus far we have not considered any boundary conditions on the connection 1-forms or the tangent vectors in $T\text{Conn}(P)\cong T\Omega^1(\Sigma,\text{Ad}(P))$, nor on the curvatures of the connections, even though this is essential for ensuring existence of the instantaneous Lagrangian.
+The latter is an integral of the instantaneous Lagrangian density \cite{gotayMomentumMapsClassical2004a} over $\Sigma\cong\R^3$, so terms that appear in the density must fall off asymptotically with order at least $\mathcal{O}(r^{-3-\epsilon})$ to make this integral well-defined.
+To understand precisely what these terms are we first derive the instantaneous Lagrangian of Yang-Mills theory in temporal gauge from the covariant Lagrangian.

+Our goal in this Section is then to identify a subspace $Q\subset \Omega^1(\Sigma,\text{Ad}(P))$ of the space of all gauge fields, that is such that the curvatures of its elements as well as the vectors in its tangent bundle $TQ$ satisfy the asymptotic boundary conditions required to make the instantaneous Lagrangian well-defined.